-When you first join the plan, you will get a health risk assessment (HRA) between 45 and 90 days depending on your health status (i.e. high or low risk).
+When you first join the plan, you will get a health risk assessment (HRA) within the first 45 and 90 days depending on your health status (i.e. high or low risk).

 We are required to complete an HRA for you.
-This HRA is the basis for developing your Individual Care Plan (ICP).
+This HRA is the basis for developing your individual care plan (ICP).
 The HRA will include questions to identify your medical, LTSS, and behavioral health and functional needs.